Categories

 Examples (including but not limited to)

-Modeled, carved, cast, constructed, or assembled objects.
+Modeled, carved, cast, constructed, or assembled objects, including artist books.
 Materials may include but are not limited to clay, cardboard, metal, acrylic, wood, glass, stone, marble, textiles, plastics, and found objects.

 Special Instructions

-- Large-scale installation art should be submitted in the Expanded Projects category.
+- Large-scale installation art should be entered into the Expanded Projects category.

 - Anything made exclusively out of ceramics and/or glass belongs in the Ceramics & Glass category.